How To Test Ductile Iron for Quality

 Resonant frequency testing is a kind of non-destructive testing that uses sound to inspect castings.
 All objects have a natural resonant frequency at which they vibrate.
 Identical tuning forks, for example, share the same resonant frequency and will vibrate or ring at the same consistent pitch.
 So, too, will identical ductile iron castings.

 This resonant frequency is a measurable quality.
 It can be analyzed to determine whether the part being inspected vibrates in the same predetermined manner as a good sample of the casting does.
-Testing this way allows you to carry out volumetric inspection of a casting to check its nodularity, as we mentioned earlier.
+Testing this way allows you to carry out a volumetric inspection of a casting to check its nodularity, as we mentioned earlier.

-In fact, Urick has been using resonant frequency testing to inspect all of its castings since 2005.
+Urick has been using resonant frequency testing to inspect all of its castings since 2005.
 Our Foundry Director, Dan Mayton, and Quality Control Manager, Mark Sullivan spoke in great detail about how Urick applies resonant frequency testing in this The Modal Shop blog post.

 Guaranteed quality with Urick